colincwilliams/websitetemplate-static/README.md

+**WARNING: This is no longer in maintenance.
+Feel free to use and/or extend, but use at your own risk.**

 # Website Template - Static

 This is a template to kick-start a statically generated website utilizing Foundation 5, Grunt and Jekyll.